This post may contain affiliate links. Please see my disclosure policy for details.

 Climb to the top of Olaf’s tower for a spectacular view of the whole city.
 The market square is at the heart of the old town and, from here, you can explore all the cute streets surrounding it.

 They also have fun free walking tours by Tales of Reval, where the guides tour in medieval dress.

-If you want to explore some of the museums and attractions I would highly suggest you buy a Tallinn Card which will get you FREE access into many of the cities highlights and public transport for the day.
+If you want to explore some of the museums and attractions I would highly suggest you buy a Tallinn Card which will get you FREE access to many of the city’s highlights and public transport for the day.

 Don’t forget to try some of the hot wine while you’re here, it’s almost essential!
 Pop into Olde Hansa for some Medieval fun with their tasty mead or grab some lunch in the Rataskaevu district.

 There’s so much to see and do with a day trip to Tallinn, you’ll be spoilt for choice.
 But don’t forget to keep an eye on the time, you’re heading back to Helsinki remember!

 With thanks to Tallink Silja for inviting me on board, it was a pleasure to sail to Tallinn with you in your business class lounges.
 I was here as part of a press trip with My Heslinki.
 As always, although I was a guest, all opinions and photos are my own.